desiba/digital-vision-test/README.md

  - Open http://localhost:4000/graphql
  - Now Run your mutations, queries  from GraphQL Play Ground play ground

+ ## Runing Test
+ # Open a new terminal to the project directory
+ - Run ` npm run test` to run the tests

  ## You can use these sample data to login via biometricKey or email and password
 ```javascript
     {